mo12896/facial-analysis-system/README.md

 ### Data Visualization

 After running all pipeline steps, the resulting features and perma prediction plots can be rendered unified using a streamlit dashboard by simply providing the `-d` flag in the command.
 By running this command, the script will automatically generate the feature visualizations as PNG-files into the `data/output/<video_name>/extraction_results/` folder and fetch the generated PERMA prediction PNG files from `data/output/<video_name>/prediction_results/`.
 Both sources will be rendered in the streamlit app.
-Note, that the flag can be combined with running the full pipeline.
+Note, that the flag can also be combined with running the full pipeline.

 ```sh
 python main.py -d